tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

             /** The timeout for a service to become available.
 Defaults to 30 seconds. */ String timeout() default "30 seconds";

             /** Any additional search criteria.
 Should start with '(' and end with ')'.
 Defaults to none. */ String additionalSearchCriteria() default "";

+            /**
+             * This should specify a Class implementing APSActivatorSearchCriteriaProvider.
+If specified it will be
+             * used instead of additionalSearchCriteria() by instantiating the Class and calling its method to get
+             * a search criteria back.
+This allows for search criteria coming from configuration, which a static
+             * annotation String does not.
+             */
+            Class<? extends APSActivatorSearchCriteriaProvider> searchCriteriaProvider() default APSActivatorSearchCriteriaProvider.class;

             /** If set to true the service using this service will not be registered until the service becomes available. */ boolean required() default false;
         }

 __@Managed__ - This will have an instance managed and injected.
 There will be a unique instance for each name specified with the default name of "default" being used if none is specified.
 There are 2 field types handled specially: BundleContext and APSLogger.
 A BundleContext field will get the bundles context injected.
 For an APSLogger instance the 'loggingFor' annotation property can be specified.
 Please note that any other type must have a default constructor to be instantiated and injected!

         public @interface Managed {

             /**
              * The name of the instance to inject.
 If the same is used in multiple classes the same instance will
              * be injected.